 Under SARA Title III Section 313 regulations Fermilab is required to provide U.S. EPA and the State of Illinois with an annual account of toxic chemicals over certain reporting thresholds that were manufactured, processed or used in a given year.
 Reporting is accomplished through the Toxic Release Inventory (TRI) reporting system.
-Fermilab had no chemicals that exceeded the reporting threshold in calendar year 2017.
+Fermilab reported one chemical (copper) that exceeded the reporting threshold in calendar year 2018.